MartinThoma/hwr-experiments/README.md

 do the following:

 1. `$ backup.py`:  30 minutes
+2. Update `hwrt/misc/latex2writemathindex.csv`
-2. Update preprocessing data source to new file which was just created by backup.py
+3. Update preprocessing data source to new file which was just created by backup.py
+4. `hwrt filter_dataset -s ~/GitHub/hwrt/hwrt/misc/symbols.yml -r ~/GitHub/hwr-experiments/raw-datasets/2015-11-14-17-06-handwriting_datasets-all-raw.pickle -d ~/GitHub/hwr-experiments/raw-datasets/2015-11-15-filtered-raw.pickle`
-3. Delete files in preprocessing, features and model folder
+5. Delete files in preprocessing, features and model folder
-4. `$ train.py`: 30 minutes (eventually multiple times for SLP)
+6. `$ train.py`: 30 minutes (eventually multiple times for SLP)

 ## Add new symbols

 See "update existing classifier", but with modifications:

-1. adjust the model files (number of output neurons)
+1. Adjust the model files (number of output neurons)
 2. Adjust the data source (look in hwr-experiments/raw-datasets)

 ## After new training